PDO Thread Lift

 - Once the tissue has been lifted, the needle is removed.
 No incisions are needed so no stitches or sutures are placed.

-What Results Can I Expect After The Treatment?
+What Results Can I Expect from a Threadlift?

 Patients can expect to see immediate results after their thread lift.
 The outcome of treatment becomes more visible over 1 to 2 weeks as swelling subsides.
 Further improvement occurs over the months following treatment due to a marked increase in collagen production and remodeling beneath the skin.